Table of Contents

 The Better Business Bureau, sometimes known as the BBB, is a nonprofit organization offering the general public information regarding various businesses and charitable organizations.
 It also addresses complaints lodged by customers against various businesses.

-They gave the Motley Fool a grade of B, and its customers have given it an average rating of 4.21 out of 5 stars in 145 reviews.
+They gave the Motley Fool a grade of B, and its customers have given it an average rating of 4.21 out of 5 stars in 145 Motley Fool reviews.

 Trustpilot is an online review community that links businesses and customers by facilitating the collection of honest feedback in the areas of shopping and receiving services.
-The overall rating for The Motley Crew on Trustpilot is 3.1 stars out of 5, and there are 872 user reviews.
+Motley Fool Reviews Trustpilot aggregate rating is 3.1 stars out of 5, and there are 872 user reviews.

-Simply put, the 700,000 members of Motley Fool Stock Advisor are in on a little secret.
-Not only are the stock suggestions real, but they also beat the performance of the S&P 500 by triple-digit percentages on average, according to their own figures.
-The Motley Fool received a score of 9/10.
+Simply put, the 700,000 members of Motley Fool Stock Picks are in on a little secret.
+Not only are the stock picks suggestions real, but they also beat the performance of the S&P 500 by triple-digit percentages on average, according to their own figures.
+The Motley Fool Review received a score of 9/10.

 The consumer rating for The Motley Fool is 3.25 stars out of 5, based on the 293 reviews available.
 This indicates that most buyers are pleased with their acquisitions.

 Additionally, The Motley Fool cites long-term rule breakers and investing advice as reasons for their satisfaction.
-Within the category of Stock Research websites, The Motley Fool comes in at position number 60.
+Within the category of Stock Picks websites, The Motley Fool comes in at position number 60.

-The Motley Fool is a very well-established and reputable stock picking service and education platform.
-Their huge number of subscribers are an indication of the quality of the service, and despite a small number of negative reviews, generally, they seem to be hitting the mark and delivering an excellent service.
+The Motley Fool is a very well-established and reputable stock-picking service and education platform.
+Their huge number of subscribers is an indication of the quality of the service, and despite a small number of negative reviews, generally, they seem to be hitting the mark and delivering excellent service.